-Passata can also be combined with freshly diced tomatoes because fresh tomatoes do not provide the best choice for cooking a sauce.
+Tomato Paste can also be combined with freshly diced tomatoes because fresh tomatoes are not the best choice for cooking a sauce.

 Blended tomatoes or ‘tomato juice’ is something you can make from home with a blender.
-Just take some fresh Roma or San Marzano tomatoes and dice them into quarters and blend them.
+Just take some fresh Roma or San Marzano tomatoes, dice them into quarters, and blend them.

 You might want to add a little salt and possibly even a teaspoon of sugar to account for the fact that sometimes tomato juice can be a little sharp.

 Blend your tomatoes to get the benefits of fresh tomatoes and the ability to create delicious soups and sauces with ease.

 Tomato puree is a thick, dense paste that makes an excellent alternative option to diced tomatoes from a can.
 You can’t go wrong with it if you want to create thick delicious soups and sauces.
 However, you should be aware that it can add a trace of bitterness to your dish if you use too much.